Conceptualization: Research, sketching, visual ideas toward achieving client’s goal.

 Articles about Worksight have been included in design publications including: 2+3 D (Poland), DesignNET (Korea), Etapes Graphiques (France), Eye (England), ID and Print (USA), Plus Eighty One (Japan), and Art and Design (Beijing).
 Worksight has also been included in design books: PBC International, Rockport, Rizzoli and Watson Guptill.
 Worksight has won awards from: AIGA, ACD, NY Bookbinders Guild, and Print Magazine.

 Scott W. Santoro is author of Guide to Graphic Design, a 360 page textbook published by Pearson Education 2013.
 Scott has served as a Fulbright judge for the program’s review of student design applications, and for Sappi Paper’s “Ideas that Matter” design grant.
 He was both a symposium presenter and design judge for the Brno International poster biennial (Czech Republic), and design lecturer for the Australian Graphic Design Association’s seven city chapters (AGDA).

-Scott holds both a BFA (Pratt Institute) and an MFA (Cranbrook Academy of Art), and is an adjunct professor of graphic design at Pratt.
+Scott holds both a BFA (Pratt Institute) and an MFA (Cranbrook Academy of Art), and is an adjunct professor (CCE) of graphic design at Pratt.
 He has led workshops on design and brand identity at Parsons School of Design, The Cooper Union, and NYU.
-Scott served as both treasurer and vice-president of the NY Chapter of the American Institute of Design, and is active as both a speaker and committee member for numerous design organizations.
+Scott served as both treasurer (one year) and vice-president (two years) of the NY Chapter of the American Institute of Design, and is active as both a speaker and committee member for numerous design organizations.